Case Study: Language Travel in Sicily

 I immediately fell in love with Italy on a weekend trip to Rome.
 The narrow streets and hidden churches, the people, the culture, everything you see is intertwined with history and religion.
 It sparked a wish to return in me.

-A short while later I was lucky enough to gain an Erasmus grant to visit Bologna to work at a partner university which was to be my second trip to Italy!
+A short while later I was lucky enough to gain an Erasmus grant to visit Bologna to work at a partner university, which was to be my second trip to Italy!
 While in Bologna I decided I should at least try and learn a few greetings in Italian and ensure I could order the right food in a restaurant.
 So, I started a learn at home CD which was so much fun.
-The first phrase I actually learnt was ‘my mother has baked the cake’ a phrase you clearly can’t manage without on a trip to Italy.
-I really enjoyed learning Italian, and new I would keep learning and go back at the next opportunity.
+The first phrase I actually learnt was ‘my mother has baked the cake’, a phrase you clearly can’t manage without on a trip to Italy.
+I really enjoyed learning Italian, and knew I would keep learning and go back at the next opportunity.

-Around 6 months later I had a 6 week gap between one work project finishing and taking up a new position so this was my chance!
+Around 6 months later I had a 6-week gap between one work project finishing and taking up a new position so this was my chance!
 I would go to Italy and learn Italian!
 I wanted to go somewhere new and found a beautiful school in Sicily – decision made, trip booked.
 What an opportunity this was.
 I chose a school in Taormina.